 Ph.D., Bowling Green State University

-Professor Doerner received her M.A. and Ph.D. in Sociology from Bowling Green State University and her B.S.B.A. in International Business and Economics from Ohio Northern University.
-She has been working at URI since 2008 teaching courses in research methods, criminology, and criminal justice.
+Professor Doerner received her M.A. and Ph.D. in Sociology from Bowling Green State University where she specialized in crime and deviance, criminal justice, and family sociology, and her B.S.B.A. in International Business and Economics from Ohio Northern University.
+She has been at URI since 2008.

 Justice, Law & Society Minor Coordinator